linear-b/gitstream/docs/how-it-works.md

 When a new PR is opened, several actors are running:

-1. GitHub API
+1. Git provider API
-2. gitStream app which you have installed from the marketplace
+2. gitStream **service** which you have installed from the marketplace
-3. gitStream **workflows** action that was placed in `.github/workflows/gitstream.yml` and pulls another **agent** action from `linear-b/gitstream-github-action@v1`
+3. gitStream **CI/CD** script that is placed per the Git provider requirements
+4. gitStream **agent** that is executed by the CI/CD script

 Once a new PR is opened (or changed) the following process occurs:

 1. gitStream gets event for the new PR
-2. gitStream calls the installed action in `.github/workflows/gitstream.yml`
+2. gitStream calls the **CI/CD** script
 3. The installed action pulls and runs gitStream action `linear-b/gitstream-github-action@v1`.
 4. This action runs locally in the repo and relies on
 5. The current branch is used to check which automations are valid from `.cm/gitstream.cm`
 6. The action calls to gitStream app with metadata
 7. gitStream app returns results
-8. The list of applicable automations are sent to the gitStream GitHub app
+8. The list of applicable automations are sent to the gitStream service
-9. gitStream GitHub app iterates over the automations and invokes each action using GitHub APIs
+9. gitStream service iterates over the automations and invokes each action using Git provider APIs
 10. The PR gets updated according to the desired automations

 At the end, the PR is ready for further review or merge.